 Marketing and roofing advertising costs are usually a percentage of your company’s revenue.
 A common rule of thumb is B2B companies spend between 2%-5%, whereas B2C companies spend between 5%-10%.

 Our clients typically spend at least $1,500 per month.

 We know that sounds like a lot for some roofing contractors, but you have to think about it as an investment.
 What is that $1,500 brought in $30,000 income?
 Then it is completely worth it.

 This underscores the importance of hiring a marketing agency with a proven track record.

 If you want to get a more accurate idea of cost, then why not take our no-obligation SEO audit?
-We’ll be able to tell you what needs work, and approximately how much it’ll cost for free.
+As roofing digital marketing experts, we’ll be able to tell you (for free) what needs work, and approximately how much it’ll cost.

 To answer the question: By implementing a comprehensive digital marketing strategy!
-We’ll take you through the basics below:
+We’ll take you through fundamental roofing marketing ideas below:

-One of the most effective ways to increase valuable organic traffic is through search engine optimization (SEO).
+One of the most effective roofing marketing strategies to increase valuable organic traffic is through search engine optimization (SEO).

 This process optimizes your website and online content with specific keywords, so you can increase your rankings on Google’s search engine results pages (SERPs).